 If you’re living in Australia or visiting the country, you get to enjoy fairly unrestricted access to the internet, along with some great streaming channels, such as Foxtel, 7plus, and Netflix Australia.
 However, plenty of platforms aren’t accessible from within Australia, such as the US and UK Netflix libraries, Hulu, Amazon Prime Video, BBC iPlayer, and other popular streaming providers.

 These platforms restrict their content due to licensing rules.
-A Virtual Private Network (VPN) can help you bypass these blocks.
+However, a Virtual Private Network (VPN) can help you bypass these restrictions and also ensure you don’t miss any of your favorite TV shows while traveling.
 A VPN tunnels your internet traffic through a secondary server in a location of your choice, allowing you access to region-locked websites.
 VPNs also encrypt your traffic, making it unreadable to snoopers such as your internet service provider, government agencies, and hackers.

 If you don’t have time to read this full article, here’s a brief look at my favorite VPNs for Australia.